jamesoundb/SMTP_Dream_Date/README.md

 PASSWORD="your FROM_EMAIL user's password for the email account."

+Set these as environment variables in a .zshenv file or your preferred method of persisting environment variables.

 Run everything at your desired time each day as a cronjob.
 Example:

 0 15 * * * cd /Users/jameswurbel/SMTP_Dream_Date && python3 del_tfstate.py